 These widgets are just the beginning of how you can customize your dashboards.
 Take a look at our guide to dashboards here.

 More monday.com resources

-After reading this tutorial, you’ll hopefully have a solid foundation of the basics of monday.com as a Work OS.
+After reading this tutorial, you’ll hopefully have a solid foundation of the basics of monday.com, regardless of the product you’ve chosen.

 To take your skills beyond the basics, check out this list of additional resources:

-- Video tutorials: a monday.com video tutorial can give you technical guidance on things like Excel importing and exporting as well as uploading files.
+- Video tutorials: monday.com video tutorials can give you technical guidance on things like Excel importing and exporting as well as uploading files.